bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-sql-server.md

 This tutorial is a step-by-step guide to set up Database Change Management for SQL Server in Bytebase.
 With Bytebase, a team can have a formalized review and rollout process to make SQL Server database schema change and data change.

 Bytebase provides a GUI for teams to **perform database changes** and **retain full migration history**.
-Bytebase Free Plan is suffice for this tutorial.
+Bytebase Free Plan is sufficient for this tutorial.

-At the end, there is a bonus section about **Schema Drift Detection** for those advanced users.

 ## Prerequisites